tmoreland72/summer-of-code-2020/index.md

 ### My Homepage
 Use what you've learned to create a useful website that your browser will use as the homepage.

-For inspiration look at sites like [MSN](https://msn.com) or [my.yahoo.com](https://my.yahoo.com).
+For inspiration look at sites like [startpage](start.me).
 The important thing is to use the skills you've learned.

 Minimum Features:
 - Content Ideas